Below are questions about the PA Program at EVMS. More information is available on the Program's landing page.

 Who do I speak to if I have more questions?

-If after reviewing the program’s webpages, Admissions Guidelines booklet, and FAQs, you still have questions, any one of the following individuals will be happy to assist you with your questions:
+If after reviewing the program’s webpages, MPA Admissions Guidelines, and FAQs, you still have questions, any one of the following individuals will be happy to assist you with your questions:

 - Rose Mwayungu, MSEd